How traditionally organized Sunday Schools can take advantage of Workshop Rotation Model practices, philosophies, and creativity.

 Adapt: Every month, pick out the one or two "WEAK" lesson plans in your traditional curriculum and SKIP them.
 Now add a lesson from Rotation.org that complements the two lessons you are keeping from your curriculum. ("Weak" = lesser or obscure passages or poorly realized lesson plans.)

-2. SUBSTITUTE WEAK ACTIVITIES
+2. REPLACE WEAK ACTIVITIES

 Traditional curriculums tend to use THE SAME sedentary and "less than creative" techniques each week (crafts, worksheets).
 Rotation programs use a different creative approach each week, so we have lots of creative ideas in our Lesson Forums for major Bible stories.